ZakariyeAbdilahi/Final-Project/README.md

 - **game_log_\<id\>.txt**: Generated at runtime for each game, detailing moves and final results.

 ## Building
-To build the project, ensure you have a C compiler and make sure the provided `Makefile` (if any) is configured correctly.
+To build the project, ensure you have a C compiler and make sure the provided `Makefile` is configured correctly.

 Run:
 ```bash